edisonm/documents/Proxmox_on_Laptop.md

   ```

   Here we are assuming that the host IP is 10.8.0.1.  hwaddress is a random
+  address that we fix beforehand, you can get one by commenting out such line,
-  address that we fix beforehand.
-Note that we called iptables without the -o
+  restarting the network and copy-paste the generated one.
+Note that we called
-  option, that is to avoid problems when using external network adapters.
+  iptables without the -o option, that is to avoid problems when using external
+  network adapters.

 - When editing the /etc/hosts file, use the laptop IP address in the internal
   NAT network, for instance: